mesfint/moodify/README.md

 - TypeScript: Used for type-safe coding, enhancing my TS skills throughout the project.

-- React: Built with React for a component-based UI, leveraging hooks like `useState, useEffect, and useRe`.
+- React: Built with React for a component-based UI, leveraging hooks like `useState, useEffect, and useRef`.

 - React Context: Centralized state management for songs, playback, and user preferences.